 In 2003, the Keller Wellcare Center was expanded.
 A therapeutic pool, hot tub, sauna, and state-of-the-art cardiopulmonary rehab equipment were added.
 Outpatient rehab and sports medicine relocated to the Wellcare Center, allowing for additional equipment treatment rooms and services.

-2005 brought the opening of the Kid’s Place Pediatric Unit.
-The unit offers kid-friendly treatment rooms and equipment.
 The Keller Imaging Center opened in 2010, providing a full array of imaging equipment in a convenient outpatient setting.
 The center also features a dedicated women’s imaging center.
 The Keller Outpatient Surgery Pavilion opened in 2009, featuring leading edge surgical suites and equipment, private parking, and a comfortable waiting area.
+In 2020 we completely renovated our pediatric unit and renamed it Kanuru Pediatrics in honor of Dr. Das Kanuru, a 44 year Keller Pediatrician.
 In 2014, Helen Keller Hospital entered into a long-term lease agreement with the Huntsville Hospital Health System.
 This is a 40 year agreement, where Huntsville Hospital Health System will assume all responsibility for the operations and facilities.
-The Huntsville Hospital Health System board of directors approved a 13 member advisory board for Helen Keller Hospital, comprised of seven community members and six members of the medical staff.
+The Huntsville Hospital Health System board of directors approved a 13 member Hospital board for Helen Keller Hospital, comprised of seven community members and six members of the medical staff.

 In 2021 Helen Keller Hospital celebrated its 100th birthday.
 This hospital has seen many changes over the years, and through these changes, has managed to grow, in more ways than its founders every dreamed possible.
 We are proud to celebrate 100 years of serving as the premier health care provider for Colbert County and the surrounding areas and look forward to many more.